Analysis: Minnesota natives taking soccer by storm, especially at college level

 Through Thursday night’s games, there are 14 players in the country who have scored ten or more goals this season.
 Three — Harper, Engle, and MacBean — are Minnesotans.

 7. On the men’s side, a Minnesota youth academy is receiving accolades.
 MLS NEXT, the development league that includes all of the academy teams from MLS, named Shattuck-St. Mary’s as its U-19 Team of the Month for September.
-SSM won three games in the month, including wins against the academy teams of both MNUFC and the Chicago Fire.
+SSM won three games in the month, including victories against the academy teams of both MNUFC and the Chicago Fire.

-9. Woodbury’s Eric Miller, now a defender for Portland, just hit the 200-game mark – as did San Jose midfielder Jackson Yueill, a Bloomington native, who is still just 27 years old.
+9. Woodbury’s Eric Miller, now a defender for Portland, just hit the 200-game mark, as did San Jose midfielder Jackson Yueill, a Bloomington native, who is still just 27 years old.
 It’s a testament to the impressive careers both have carved out in the top American division.

 Jackson Yueill, left, battles for possession against Montreal's Caden Clark, another Minnesota native, on Sept.
 28. (Peter McCabe/The Canadian Press via AP) (Peter McCabe)